humdek-unibe-ch/tbi-gaze/README.md

 This starts the service `Tobii Pro Spark Runtime`.

+### Scripts

+The folder `scripts` contains two files `CreateShortcut.ps1` and `CreateShortcuts.bat` which allow to create shortcuts to the application `GazeControl.exe` with predefined command arguments.
+In order to generate the shortcut files perform the following steps:

+1. copy the two script files into the installation folder
+1. execute the script `CreateShortcuts.bat`

+Nothe that the generated shortcuts are tied to the installation folder.
+Copying the installation folder to another location will break the links.

 ## 3rd Party Applications

 This section provides some infromation on how to run the here provided executables from within 3rd party applications.